Open Access – Read and Publish

 Can I object to my article being published open access?

 The goal of the agreement is to increase and promote open access content in our transformative journals.
 Therefore, all authorized articles from participating institutions can be published open access.
 However, you still have a right to object, i.e., you are free to opt out the open access option.
 This option is offered to you in the licence release form.
+Participating institutions are permitted to ask Hogrefe whether there have been opt outs in the current contract year.

 What are the other benefits of my institution's participation in the transformative agreement?